Haitham Al-Khulaif

-Haitham Al-Khulaif (هيثم الخليف; born 24 January 1997) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Second Division club Hajer.
+Haitham Al-Khulaif (هيثم الخليف; born 24 January 1997) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Nairyah.

+Career

 Al-Khulaif is an academy graduate of Hajer.
 He made his debut during the 2016–17 season and has been a starter ever since.
 On 3 August 2018, Al-Khulaif signed a 3-year contract with Hajer keeping him at the club until 2021.
 He was first called to the U23 national team in December 2018, during the Taif training camp.

+On 28 June 2023, Al-Khulaif joined Al-Taraji.
+On 7 September 2025, Al-Khulaif joined Al-Nairyah.